 Yes, the independent adviser appointed can be the same party.
-The said independent adviser must comply with the relevant requirements under both the Take-Overs and Mergers Code as well as the ACE LR.
+The said independent adviser must be a person who is appropriate to give competent independent advice under the Take-Overs and Mergers Code and comply with the relevant requirements under both the Take-Overs and Mergers Code as well as the ACE LR.